What Is CBG (Cannabigerol)? Benefits, Uses, Dosages

 How CBG Is Made

-Cannabigerol (CBG) is a “parent” cannabinoid to many other cannabinoids found in the plant.
-CBGA, its acidic form, is the chemical precursor for THCA and CBDA, which are the acids that become THC and CBD when heated by fire or turned into vapor.
+To get a little technical, cannabigerolic acid (CBGA) is the acidic form of CBG.
+It’s the chemical precursor for THCA and CBDA, which are the acids that evolve into THC and CBD.
+These compounds evolve into a usable form when heated by fire (when smoking a bowl, for example) or when turned into vapor.

 How CBG Works

-Does CBG Make You Feel High?
+Does CBG Get You High?

 Potential Health Benefits

-Recent clinical research shows that CBG may have a host of therapeutic effects, though human studies in this corner of cannabis research are sparse.
+Recent clinical research shows that CBG products may have a host of therapeutic effects, though human studies in this corner of cannabis research are sparse.

 Anxiety and Depression

-Inflammatory Bowel Disease (IBD)
+Inflammatory Bowel Disease

-Amyotrophic lateral sclerosis (ALS)
+Amyotrophic Lateral Sclerosis (ALS)

-Possible Side Effects and Interactions
+CBG Side Effects and Interactions

 - Antibiotics and antimicrobials